On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Abstract

 \section{Abstract}

-We determine the distribution of the $p$-torsion of Jacobian groups of metric matroids, which are regular matroids that extend the notion of metric graphs.
-We show that the Jacobian groups with nontrivial $p$-torsion correspond to $\F_p$-rational points on configuration hypersurfaces.
-As a result, we establish a connection between the distribution of their $p$-torsion and the number of $\F_p$-rational points on these hypersurfaces.
-By counting points over finite fields, we prove that this distribution is asymptotically equivalent to $1/p$.
+We study the proportion of metric matroids whose Jacobians have nontrivial $p$-torsion.
+We establish a correspondence between these Jacobians and the $\F_p$-rational points on configuration hypersurfaces, thereby relating their proportions.
+By counting points over finite fields, we prove that the proportion of these Jacobians is asymptotically equivalent to $1/p$.